 “The challenge of a concentrated position is that it can increase the risk level of a portfolio,” says John Sweeney, executive vice president of Retirement and Investing Strategies at Fidelity.
 “The simplest solution is diversification.
 But for investors who cannot or do not want to diversify, there are risk management, tax management, and income-generating strategies to consider as well.”

 How do you know when big becomes too big?
-Definitions vary, but here are the guidelines Fidelity uses in our Portfolio Review tool.
+Definitions vary, but here are the guidelines Fidelity uses in our Planning & Guidance Center.